Xehanort: Appearances

+A character resembling a younger version of Xehanort is set to appear in Kingdom Hearts IV.

 Reception

-USGamer praised Xehanort's debut in the series for giving the narrative a major impact as he takes over the role of the Disney villains and corrupts and possesses Riku's body.
+USGamer praised Xehanort's debut in the series for giving the narrative a major impact as he takes over the role of the Disney villains and possesses Riku's body.
 The scene is noted to gradually expand the series' lore, not only through Riku's actions but also because it explores the ruined Hollow Bastion, which is a former lively place now ruled by Xehanort.
 In the book Kingdom Hearts II (Boss Fight Books Book 16), Alexa Ray Corriea describes Ansem as a mad scientist whose multiple personalities would confuse the audience.
 Xemnas' early characterization was described as the "gray area" of the series since, during Kingdom Hearts II, the character and his group were not related to darkness or light.
 Xehanort manipulating Riku into using the darkness has been compared to Queer Lens due to parallels seen in his journey with self-acceptance and real-life experiences of accepting one's sexual identity, according to TheGamer.
-GamesRadar enjoyed the final boss fight from the game.
-The site noted that Ansem still manages to further corrupt Riku, labeling his resulting personality as unwilling to reunite with Sora.
-His next form Xemnas' handling in Kingdom Hearts II was called predictable.
-This led to more criticism as Ansem's and Xemnas' destructions led to the return of the original Xehanort, rendering the heroes' actions meaningless.
-William Humberto Huber from the University of California, San Diego, compared Xehanort's multiple identities and antagonism to the rehabilitation of emperor Hirohito during the American occupation of Japan after the Pacific War.
-Tiago Clariano from the University of Lisbon notes that the multiple Xehanorts have a tendency to contradict each other's goals, but even in his final defeat, the villains are being played by an unknown force, Luxu, who will also replace him in upcoming games.
+GamesRadar enjoyed the final boss fight from the game and noted that Ansem still manages to further corrupt Riku, labeling his resulting personality as unwilling to reunite with Sora.
+The handling of his next form, Xemnas, in Kingdom Hearts II was called predictable.
+This led to more criticism, as Ansem's and Xemnas' destruction led to the return of the original Xehanort, rendering the heroes' actions meaningless.
+Tiago Clariano from the University of Lisbon notes that the multiple Xehanorts have a tendency to contradict each other's goals, but, even in his final defeat, they are being played by an unknown force, Luxu, who will replace Xehanort in upcoming games.
+In "Playing God: An Analysis of Video Game Religion", Riku's inner struggle with Ansem and his eventual sacrifice to seal the Door to Darkness before the Heartless can cross through it was seen as a reference to the gates of hell being unleashed as demons are about to take over the planet.
+Riku's constant struggles with Xehanort and the darkness in his heart were compared to how Christians face the devil's temptation and choose the light of Christ instead.